 The products we use every day to wash, take care of our body, guarantee our hygiene or protect us from mosquitoes, have a direct impact on the environment.
 During an itinerant or sedentary stay in nature, it is important to reduce this impact as much as possible, and even more so in remote and / or sensitive natural environments because these have hitherto been protected from chemical inputs and serve as a refuge for species elsewhere subjected to human pressure.

-Another essential factor in nature, the waste are not treated as is usually the case in cities (this is far from the case also in many developing countries).
-Products applied to the skin (soap, cream, mosquito repellent, etc.) "will sooner or later slip into the earth or the river, during the shower or carried away by sweat.
-Ingested chemicals (water purification tablets, pills, etc.) will also be released from the body after passing through the body.
+Another important point: in the middle of nature, waste are not processed as is generally the case in cities (but not yet in many so-called in development).
+Products applied to the skin (soap, cream, mosquito repellent, etc.) will sooner or later slip into the earth or the river, during the shower or carried away by sweat.
+Ingested chemicals (water purification tablets, pills, medications, etc.) will also be released from the body after passing through the body.

-We do not seek in this article to favor one product or brand over another, but all products are not equal in terms of impact on nature.
-As we are directly concerned by this impact during our expeditions and our ecovolunteer missions in the field, but also as manager ofProtected Area of Makay in Madagascar, we choose here to make the results of our research public and to include the names of brands and products to help you navigate them.
+We are not trying here to favor one product or brand over another, but all products are not equal in terms of impact on nature.
+As we are directly concerned by this impact during our expeditions and our ecovolunteer missions in the field, but also as manager ofProtected Area of Makay in Madagascar, we are making the results of our research public here and we choose to include the names of brands and products to help you navigate them.

 Whatever product is brought in, the best is always to use as little as possible and as rarely as possible.
 Even an environmentally friendly product leads to the introduction of a foreign component into an environment where it is not present.